jawither/EMBiR-Quadruped-wip-documentation/Controller_case_study.md

 }
 ```

+> **Warning**
+> setupStep() and finalizeStep() might not be worth going over. they may be too low-level for the purpose of this guide, maybe will remove them.

 ### `void RobotRunner::setupStep()`
 This function is run every iteration **before** the user code in `RobotController::run()` is executed.
 Mainly, it sets up the leg controller for the next iteration.
+It also handles some simulator-only behavior for the state estimator.

 ```cpp
 void RobotRunner::setupStep() {